withastro/roadmap/proposals/0054-sessions.md

       host: process.env.REDIS_HOST,
       password: process.env.REDIS_PASSWORD,
     },
-    // Optional: the name of the session ID cookie
+    // If set to a string, this will be used as the cookie name
-    cookieName: "my-session-id",
+    cookie: "my-session-id",
-    // Optional: cookie options
+    // If set to an object, this will allow advanced options to be set
-    cookieOptions: {
+    // cookie: {
-      // Default is 1 hour
+    //  name: "my-session-id"
-      maxAge: 86400,
+    //  maxAge: 86400,
-      // Default is 'Lax'
-      sameSite: "Strict",
+    //  sameSite: "Strict",
-    },
+    //},
   },
 });
 ```